-Scan the QR code for the "New Character" video.
+Scan the QR code for the "New Character" video or read the instructions below.

 This week we have been learning about characters.
-Today, you are going to design your own.
+Today, you are going to design your own character.
 Think about some of the features of your character.
 What will they look like?
 How will they communicate?
 What will their strengths be?
 What will be an area of weakness?
 What are their interests?
 What is their personality like?
+What is their back story?

 When you have thought of a character, draw your character in your workbook and label his or her features.
-Then, using descriptive language, write a paragraph or two to describe your character.
+Then, using descriptive language, write a few paragraphs to describe your character.
 Use words and language to help your reader create a picture in their mind.